 - 6.1 The appraisal process is an integral part of good performance management and should be an enjoyable and empowering process for both appraiser and appraisee.
 The process provides an opportunity for the employee and their appraiser to have an in-depth, two-way, confidential discussion regarding the employee's performance and job role. - 6.2 It gives the appraiser an opportunity to give appropriate appreciation and recognition of good work.
 At the same time it gives the appraisee the opportunity to discuss how they are progressing in terms of the achievement of objectives, targets and key performance indicators as well as competency development. - 6.3 Issues of concern regarding performance should be addressed as and when they arise as part of normal day-to-day management and, therefore, should not be first raised at appraisal meetings.
-Any concerns about performance that may pose a risk to pay progression should be signalled at an early stage.
+Any concerns about performance that may pose a risk to pay progression (in accordance with the pay policy adopted by the school) should be signalled at an early stage.